SerenityOS/jakt/README.md

 The `as` cast can do these things (note that the implementation may not agree yet):
 - Casts to the same type are infallible and pointless, so might be forbidden in the future.
+- If the source type is _unknown_, the cast is valid as a type assertion.
 - If both types are primitive, a safe conversion is done.
     - Integer casts will fail if the value is out of range.
 This means that promotion casts like i32 -> i64 are infallible.
     - Float -> Integer casts truncate the decimal point (?)